hatonthecat/Biology/README.md

 These papers were very interesting then.
 I remember Carl Woese mentioning the polar requirement in class in 2006 and his research that he was working on at the time.

+He also first wrote about the polar requirement way back in 1965-66 while many were deciphering the codon table (including the likes of Francis Crick): https://youtu.be/6KUazEyqGbo?t=2526

+In one of those  papers, he references the phrase "statistical protein."
+This concept is very similar to the "combinatorial" aspects of Assembly Theory, and assembly theory may be most applicable to a pre-Darwinian phase or threshold.
+There is also mention of chirality, which in chemistry differentiates between cellulose and sucrose (and why humans don't have enzymes to digest tree bark)

 In a lot of ways, I have been waiting for a paper like this.
 It suggests a paper that was ahead of its time is just starting to get noticed in its relevance to discoveries that hint to a chronological continuum.
 Woese refers to the cell (and by that logic, DNA) as a "historical document":

 ![image](https://github.com/hatonthecat/Biology/assets/76194453/0fd259c6-7bf5-4d43-a2fa-1d493678abef)